kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 ### Prerequisites

-* Multi-cluster Aggregator can only be configured in a Federated ETL environment
+* Multi-cluster Aggregator can only be configured in a federated ETL environment
 * This documentation is for Kubecost v2.0 and higher.
-If using v1.107 or v1.108, please refer to a version of this documentation before January 2024.
+* To upgrade from a Thanos multi-cluster environment to Aggregator, see our [transition doc](/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md).

 ### Tutorial